wheynelau/telegram-sg-traffic/README.md

 # SG-Traffic-Telegram

 Small telegram project to help drivers in Singapore.
+If you'll like to try it out and give feedbacks, subscribe to it [here!](https://t.me/SG_Traffic_updates)

 ## Motivation
 Other than using google maps for commuting, there aren't many sources as to where I can get traffic details.
 I figured I could try making a telegram channel to inform drivers about the current road situation.